knipknap/grpc-server-go/README.md

 Building your code as a Go plugin is easy:

-- Make sure that your package is named "main"
+- Make sure that your package is named "main" (this is a Go requirement)
 - Compile using `go build -buildmode=plugin -o service.so service.go` (as shown in the Dockerfile above)
 - Make sure that your main package includes a function with the following signature: